xpeuvr327/mp4-to-mp3-covers/README.md

    ```
    http://localhost:5000
    ```
-3. Upload a video file and enter the album name.
+3. Upload a video file (**without any spaces**)and enter the album name.
 4. Download the processed ZIP file containing MP3 clips.
+You can also find it under the output folder.

 ---